passioncoder5/newsportal/README.md

-# Not secure Newsportal-Project but easy to understand
+# Not secure Newsportal-Project but easy to understand for beginners
 Built using HTML,CSS,PHP
 for ubuntu or any linux based os users follow below need to install XAMPP